underlay/tasl/docs/INSTANCES.md

 ## Standard value constructors

-Just like it

-So, analogous to the standard library of constants for common types in the `types` namespace, the `values` namespace has a standard library of methods for creating values of each of those common types.
+Analogous to the standard library of constants for common types in the `types` namespace, the `values` namespace has a standard library of methods for creating values of each of those common types.

 ```ts
 declare namespace values {